 As I reflect back on a six-month stint working in the legal sector, I’m increasingly coming to the conclusion that understanding the reasons why accountants diversified and lawyers didn’t is key to understanding the challenges that law firms have ahead of them as the world of digital (whatever that means) starts to disrupt the profession.

-I think primarily much of the advantage that the accountants had in their ability to diversify is merely circumstantial: if your primary purchaser at your client is the Finance Director, you have a soft route into cross-sell services.
+I think primarily much of the advantage that the accountants had in their ability to diversify is merely circumstantial: if your primary purchaser at your client is the Finance Director, you have a soft route in to cross-sell services.
 Finance people are really good at stopping others in their businesses from wasting money, but when it comes to their own domain they can be remarkably profligate (witness the trillions of dollars spent on ERP systems over the years…).

-But their is something about accountancy that is inherently tied to business and commerce that means that that profession is “within”, where law is something that predates the mercantile and industrial world by centuries.
+But there is something about accountancy that is inherently tied to business and commerce that means that that profession is “within”, where law is something that predates the mercantile and industrial world by centuries.
 Law is something that exists outside of business in a way that accounting does not.
 And as a result the profession focuses on the delivery of law possibly more than on the delivery of a valuable business service.

-Whilst General Counsel and Chief Legal Officers may have swanky offices and a big paycheck to boot, their not people in positions of great power or influence in many organisations.
+Whilst General Counsel and Chief Legal Officers may have swanky offices and a big paycheck to boot, they’re not people in positions of great power or influence in many organisations.
 They are a necessary expense for many companies, not a source of strategic or competitive advantage.
 That in turn can make the value proposition for a law firm hard to express (other than one of value equating to cost).
 Law (or at least, legal advice), whisper it, is a commodity.
 Commodification of services?
 Hmm.
 This sounds familiar.

-The legal industry is also, at its heart an information business.
+The legal industry is also, at its heart, an information business.
 And in an era where the distribution of information has essentially become free, maintaining closed, expensive access to privileged information is challenging to say the least – just ask any journalist.

 I think that we are on the cusp of significant change in the legal industry.
 Whilst it is probably facile to say that something like Uber will do to lawyers what it is doing to taxi drivers, change will be much more significant than offering opportunity for business process streamlining through the replacement of paper, which strikes me is where many in the legal profession currently think it’s at.